django-stars/frontend-docs/docs/resources/problem.md

 Based on REST principles we can make universal url `/api/v1/users/:id?` to describe all possible flows.
 This url syntax will be compiled using [path-to-regex](https://www.npmjs.com/package/path-to-regex) that helps us to have 1 universal url for all possible actions.

-So that now we have univarsal url and we can now use HTTP methods to describe what action do we need.
+So that now we have universal url and we can use HTTP methods to describe what action we need.